 My husband recently went through back surgery and had to take prescription medications for 3 months afterwards.
 Since neither one of us take any medication regularly, there weren’t any pill bottles around the house that often.
 As I was throwing away one of the empty bottles, I realized that these would make great seed containers.
 They won’t break, the labels peel off really easy and the lids screw off and on.
 Perfect solution.
 I even ended up with different sizes.
 The perfect no cost solution for seed storage.

 Another container I realized would be great for seed storage are those plastic mint containers.
 You can pull the top off and replace and the labels peel off with just a little bit of work.
 I used Avery removable labels in fun colors to write information about the seeds and year in each bottle.
 Those labels come off super easy to replace with next years seed storage information.

 Be sure your seeds are really dry before storing them in these air tight containers or they will grow mold.
-Now I just store these in the fridge in a zip loc bag until I need them next year in the spring.
+Now I just store these in the fridge in a zip loc bag with my other packaged seeds until I need them next year in the spring.

 Get your hands dirty,